basecamp/bc3-api/sections/webhooks.md

 Update a webhook
 ----------------

-* `PUT /buckets/1/webhooks/3.json` allows changing the payload url and types of the webhook with an ID of `3` in the Basecamp with ID `1`.
+* `PUT /buckets/1/webhooks/3.json` allows changing the payload url and types of the webhook with an ID of `3` in the project with ID `1`.

 **Required parameters**: `payload_url` for the HTTPS url that Basecamp will call.
 _Optional parameters_: `types` as an array of types, options given in the introduction. `active` as a boolean whether this webhook should be matching.